Whether you’re selling to a customer online or speaking in front of a live audience, communicating a shared belief connects us.

 It’s a little embarrassing to him to share it, but Steve like boots.
 Steve like shoes, too, but boots specifically for some reason.
 Taft is an online direct to consumer company that provides an amazing experience.

 Sometimes when he buys a pair of boots or shoes, he receives a nice handwritten note.
 It’s an awesome feeling when you know that someone sat down and wrote, “I hope you enjoy your new shoes.
 Let us know if you have any questions.”
 That’s amazing.

 But the reason Steve’s so fanatical about the brand and the company is their social media.
 The founder comes on all the time.
 He shares his family, his daughter comes in and they do these Instagram posts about how they choose the shoes and how they make the boots, and it’s all about the people at the company.

 It’s so awesome for Steve to feel be invited into the story and have that shared experience with them because he’s got a family too, and they’re building something special over here as well.

 This post is based on an interview with Steve Pacinelli, Chief Marketing Officer of BombBomb and co-author of Amazon’s #1 new release in Business Sales, Sales and Selling, Business Communication, Communication Skills, and other related categories, Rehumanize Your Business.

 To hear more episodes, please subscribe to The Customer Experience Podcast by clicking here.

-Not an iTunes or Apple Podcasts person?
+Not an Apple Podcasts person?
 No problem!
 Find The Customer Experience Podcast here: